Absynthee/results-summary-component-main/README.md

 I learned more about flexbox and more about javascript.
 It was also my first time using json, and while the json format is pretty straightforward, I didn't know how to actually put that data on the page.

+**Update** 17/05/2024

+I returned to this project after a couple of months to clean up the code and correctly populate the data using the information in the json file.

 ### Continued development

 Continued development for this project would be to make more use of json/javascript for generating and storing data.